RogerSelwyn/O365-HomeAssistant/docs/installation_and_configuration.md

       client_secret: "xx.xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
       client_id: "xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx"
 ```
-### Secondary configuration format - Less preferred and can only use for a single account.
+### Secondary (DEPRECATED) configuration format - Less preferred and can only use for a single account.
 ```yaml
 # Example configuration.yaml entry for single account
 o365: